Phase Entrainment by Periodic Stimuli In Silico: A Quantitative Study: Materials and Methods

-The neocortex in mammals is known to have a fairly homogeneous `laminar' structure, consisting of six layers~\cite{sherman2013functional,hawkins2004intelligence}.
+The neocortex in mammals is known to have a fairly homogeneous `laminar' structure, consisting of six layers (See~\cite{Bhattacharya2011,sherman2013functional} for detailed references).
 The main excitatory type in all cortical layers are the Pyramid (Py) cells, and the main inhibitory interneurons are the Basket (B) cells.
-There are a myriad of other inhibitory interneuron types in all layers of the cortex, and those are often referred to collectively as non-Basket cells.
+There are a myriad of other inhibitory interneuron types in all layers of the cortex, and those are often referred collectively as non-Basket cells.
 In addition, the fourth layer (L4) of the cortex is known to consist of an excitatory interneuron variety called Spiny-Stellate (SS4) cells.
 Physiological studies show that the topology in the cortex follow a columnar structure, where the six layers (vertical) under a tissue surface area of $\approx1$ mm$^2$ is called a `cortical micro-column'.
 The whole cortical tissue may be thought of as vertical `stacks' of several microcolumns with intra- and inter-columnar connectivities~\cite{douglas2007mapping}.
-It is this columnar architecture that makes the cortex popular with \textit{in silico} modellers~\cite{hawkins2004intelligence}.
+It is this columnar architecture that makes the cortex popular with \textit{in silico} modellers.

 The visual cortex is by far the most commonly studied cortical area, contributing to available physiological data~\cite{sherman2013functional} that provide the substrate for building biologically inspired neural networks.
 In the visual pathway, the retinal information is further transmitted to the cortex by the TCR cells of the LGN, that project mainly to L4 of the visual cortex.
 All cells of the LGN receive feedback from the visual cortex, primarily from the Py cells of the L6.
-For simplicity in our thalamocortical network, we have included only these two layers i.e\ the L4 and L6 modules (see~\cite{shermanscholarpedia}).
+For simplicity in our thalamocortical network, we have included only these two layers i.e\ the L4 and L6 modules (see~\cite{shermanbook}).
 Both modules have an excitatory Py population and an inhibitory B population; in addition, L4 has the SS4 population.
 The intra- and inter-layer connectivity parameters in L4 and L6 are drawn from physiological study of the cat visual cortex~\cite{binzegger2004quantitative}.